PlaceOS/docs/how-to/backoffice/configure-staff-api.md

 ## Configure Staff API on PlaceOS

-You will now need to enter the information obtained from the App Registration and API permissions in the previous step.
+You will now need to enter the information obtained from the App Registration and API Permissions.